VasilKolarov/PIMGROUP6/README.md

         git clone https://github.com/Liefdrag/PIMGROUP6.git

+- For those of you using eclipse / another IDE of choice I highly suggest that you clone this repository and then drag those files into your Eclipse workspace. **make sure you move the hidden .git file as this is vital**

 - By default git has a single branch 'master' where code can be added, but having multiple people pushing code to master can be confusing so I suggest each member makes a new branch for each feature they are working on

         git branch <desired name of branch>

 e.g. if you're working on the notes section of the application you'd make new branch with the following